 Counting cards is considered an advanced strategy, but it isn’t tricky to learn.
 Learn about the tactic so strong that casinos watch closely for players using it.

-Now you’re ready to start playing blackjack online.
-You know the rules, how to play, and have all the resources you need to become a top-notch player.
+Now you know the blackjack rules, how to play, and have all the resources you need to become a top-notch expert.
 What’s the next step?

 Go sign up at an online casino and start practicing.
 Maybe study some strategy or how to count cards at a live dealer table.
-Make sure to have fun whatever you do.
-If you still have questions, check out our blackjack FAQ page.
+Make sure to have fun whatever you do!